dipien/releases-hub-gradle-plugin/README.md

     pullRequestEnabled = true

+###### Pull Requests Max

+The maximum amount of pull requests to create during the task execution.
+This is useful to avoid creating too much pull requests when you still have many dependencies to upgrade.
+The default value is `5`

+    pullRequestsMax = 10

 ###### Head Branch Prefix

 The branch's prefix where the commit will be pushed.
 Also, the head branch's prefix of the pull request to create.
 Required String (only if `pullRequestEnabled` is `true`).
 The default value is `dependencies/`.